rectorphp/rector/docs/auto_import_names.md

 <br>

-If you have set Option::AUTO_IMPORT_NAMES to true, rector is applying this to every analyzed file, even if no real change by a rector was applied to the file.
+If you have set `Option::AUTO_IMPORT_NAMES` to `true`, rector is applying this to every analyzed file, even if no real change by a rector was applied to the file.

-The reason is that a so-called post rector is responsible for this, namely the NameImportingPostRector.
+The reason is that a so-called post-rector is responsible for this, namely the `NameImportingPostRector`.
 If you like to apply the Option::AUTO_IMPORT_NAMES only for real changed files, you can configure this.

 ```php